 "It did not collapse; it had been solidly set on rock." —Matthew 7:25

-Reference: (For a related teaching, order our tape on Developing A Deep Personal Relationship with Jesus on audio AV 52-1 or video V-52.)
+Reference: (For a related teaching, order our tape Am I Going to Heaven? on audio AV 54-3 or video V-54.)

 The Nihil Obstat ("Permission to Publish") is a declaration that a book or pamphlet is considered to be free of doctrinal or moral error.
 It is not implied that those who have granted the Nihil Obstat agree with the contents, opinions, or statements expressed.